oneapi-src/oneAPI-samples/DirectProgramming/DPC++/Jupyter/oneapi-essentials-training/08_DPCPP_Reduction/Readme.md

 | Software                          | Intel&reg; oneAPI DPC++ Compiler, Jupyter Notebooks, Intel Devcloud

 ## Purpose
-The hands-on exercises in this notebook demonstrate the enhanced features that DPC++ brings to reductions.
-The code samples demonstrate how to implement a reductions on device, group reduction and simplified reductions.
+This hands-on exercise demonstrates various ways to optimizes reduction operations using DPC++.
+You will learn how to use ND-Range kernels to parallelize reductions on accelerators and also learn how to optimize reductions using new reduction extensions in DPC++.

 ## License
 Code samples are licensed under the MIT license.
 See [License.txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/License.txt) for details.